rist-ro/google-research/automl_zero/README.md

-# RIST-maml
+# RIST-taml

-As of Black Friday, 13 November 2020 (20hCET), **ternary** classification is provided by running 3MD.sh ..
-The accuracy is north of 83% on projected dimension 256 (5 epochs, 80 unseen tasks).
-The obtained algorithm is by removing one line of NEURAL_NET_ALGORITHM, namely s2 = s2 + s4 in Learn(), so that s2 (accumulation of errors times learning rate) is constant zero {thus last line of Predict(), i.e., s1 = s1 + s2, can also be removed}.
+*Ternary* classification is provided by running 3MD.sh ..
+The accuracy is north of 85% on projected dimension 256 (5 epochs, 240 unseen tasks).
 Besides labels 0 and 1, a third 0.5 label is introduced in executor.h and the prediction is read by splitting the range of Sigmoid(x) {i.e., [0,1]} in three conjoint/disjoint intervals [0,1/3) [1/3,2/3] (2/3,1].
-Here is the obtained algorithm
+Our variant of regularized_evolution.{h,cc} is designed to run on at least two CPUs.
+The population_size parameter in search_experiment_spec actually feeds the maximal number of algorithms (NP) to evaluate at once: the full load will then be num_tasks x NP (some subroutines carry out half that load at once, hence you want that num_tasks x NP / 2 is approx 10% above a multiple of your maximal number of allocated CPUs, for optimal load average).
+The actual population_size_ = NP + NP/8, where NP/8 is the fraction of best algorithms to preserve from mutation.
+The true population size is 2 x population_size_ as we employ a secondary working tape.
+We also keep a map of string representation of algorithms to their address so that each algorithm is evaluated only once: mutation recurses until a fresh algorithm is provided for evaluation.
+As an example, here is one of the algorithms we obtained by evolving the harcoded NEURAL_NET_ALGORITHM

 Algorithm of FIT=0.850532 on DIM=256 is
 def Setup():